 Learn Japanese on your iPod or add a phrasebook

-Brief directions about how to get to the Japanese Snow Monkeys in Nagano
+Brief directions about how to get to the Japan Snow Monkeys in Nagano

 There are three options to get from Nagano Station to the snow monkey park:

-1. One day Japanese Snow Monkey tour from Nagano - organized by JTB.
+1. One day Japan Snow Monkey tour from Nagano - organized by JTB.
 Ideal for those on a JR Rail Pass.
 Runs in winter only.

 2. Express Bus to Kanbayashi (￥1,300)